meh9/game-of-life/python3/README.md

 ```

-## Items being worked on
+## TODO:

 Collecting a few things TODO in here in no particular order:
+1. Python dependencies and transient dependencies license checker - possibility to check for license compatibility automatically?
 1. Setup script? https://docs.python.org/3/distutils/setupscript.html
 1. Use Sphinx with Google code guide: https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html
-1. Use argparse to parse command line args.
 1. Configure pre-commit hooks for Mypy, Black, etc? https://composed.blog/python/pre-commit
+1. (Started) Use argparse to parse command line args.
 1. (Done) Add some kind of curses capability for displaying better in a terminal.
 1. (Done) Use pytest to test things.
 1. (Done) Don't forget your `requirements.txt` file.